Flaming June (painting Flaming June by Frederic Lord Leighton)

 I will be safe until it is time to act, she said to herself.
-All I have to do is be here, wait quietly, he will come and fetch me and I will do it.
+All I have to do is be here, wait quietly, she will come and fetch me and I will do it.

 Susan slowly lent back and let the shaft of sunlight run down the centre of her body.
 It lit up her black cardigan, her belt, got as far as her crotch where her baggy trousers obscured the rest of her.
 She had to force herself to stand still and not lean back any further or something might have fallen off a hook and made a noise.
 Pity really, this light game was a fun distraction.
 She picked the light up with her hand again and lifted it to her face.
-A cloud must have crossed the sun, it turned grey and vanished.
+A cloud must have crossed the sun, the beam turned grey and vanished.